Introduction to cryptography

 18. 4.
 More number theory: Chinese remainder theorem and its constructive version.
 Computing Euler's function.
 Factoring vs. primality testing.
 Fermat and Rabin-Miller tests (R-M without proof), Carmichael numbers, note on Agarwal's deterministic test.
 Generating large primes.
 Multiplicative group is cyclic, discrete logarithms, how to find a generator.
 Discrete square roots, Euler's criterion. video

 25. 4.
-Plan: RSA cipher: Definition, acceleration tricks.
+RSA cipher: Definition, correctness, acceleration tricks.
 Properties of RSA: swapping roles of keys, commutativity, homomorphism with respect to multiplication (application: blind signatures).
-Attacks: short messages, small secret exponent, meet in the middle, similar primes, similar messages, multiple keys with the same modulus, effects of computation errors.
+Attacks: short messages, small secret exponent, meet in the middle, similar primes, similar messages, multiple keys with the same modulus, same message and multiple keys, effects of computation errors.
 Semantic security: RSA preserves Jacobi symbol, but determining the lowest-significant bit or the half of the interval is hard.
 RSA padding and a note on Bleichenbacher attack.
-RSA versus factoring.
+RSA versus factoring. video

 Sources